 Under the scheme, producers will only have to fill out one form for the full period, rather than the current system of multiple applications.
 The flat rate annual payment will be based on the direct aid the farmer received in 2001, or the average of the three preceding years.

 According to UK government sources, about 11% of farmers in England, 20% in Scotland and 21% in Wales are likely to benefit.
-But this is relatively low compared with the 75% of Portuguese farmers who will be eligible. *
+However, 75% of Portuguese farmers will be eligible.